linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 ## What can conditional blocks do?

-Conditional Blocks makes it easy to change visibility of any block.
+Conditional Blocks makes it easy to change visibility of any block with a few clicks.

 Included condition types in the free version: